Nasko-Kurtakov/MightyCarPie/README.md

 * Fingerprint Authentication
 * Security finetuning
 * Sign Up for remot3.it account
-* Boothoth connectivity for offline menagement
+* Bluetooth connectivity for offline menagement
 * Notification that the car has been unlocked/started
 * Camera for dashcam support
 * Download/preview/delete of dashcam videos